qgp-w4rhead/CashEndar/gameplan.md

 - [X] The amount of portions should go down by the depletion rate

+- [ ] An option to forego or skip the payment

 Instead of using the "Amount" field and refreshing it dynamically, make a new "Total Amount" field that will be in the "Last Purchase" section

 Nitpicks